klavins/LeanBook/md/src/Reals/Dedekind.md

 <span style='color: lightgray; font-size: 10pt'><a href='https://github.com/klavins/LeanBook/blob/main/main/../LeanBook/Chapters/Reals/Dedekind.lean'>Code</a> for this chapter</span>
  # The Dedekind Reals

-We have seen that te natural numbers may be defined inductively, that the integers can be constructed from the natural numbers, and that rational numbers can be constructed from the natural numbers and the real numbers.
-Here, we construct the real numbers from the rational numbers.
-There are several methods of doing this.
-For example, Mathlib defines the real numbers as a quotient space of Cauchy Sequences.
-Here we provde an alternative definition using Dedekind cuts, mainly as an exercise in how to construct a complex mathematical object.

 Dedekind's representation of a real number `r` is as a pair `(A,B)` where `A ⊆ ℚ` is the set of all rational numbers less than `r` and `B = ℚ \ A`.
 The idea is that `A` approximates `r` from below and `B` approximates `r` from above.
 In the case that `r ∈ ℚ`, then `A = (∞,r)` and `B = [r,∞)`.
 Since `A` completely determines the cut, we work mainly with it, only occasionally referring to `B`.

 That this definition satisfies the properties of the real numbers needs to be proved, which is what this chapter is about.
 Specifically, we will prove that